Vurv78/StarfallEx/Readme.md

 Don't think it'd be that hard to do it but just putting this branch here if someone wants to finish it if i don't get to.

+Load the E2 Editor before trying to load the SF Docs, since it needs to network type data and stuff.
+You could also get this automated in the code with some function call in the sf code somewhere

 - Discord Server: [`https://discord.gg/yFBU8PU`](https://discord.gg/yFBU8PU)
 - Documentation: [`http://thegrb93.github.io/StarfallEx/`](http://thegrb93.github.io/StarfallEx/)
 - Examples: [`https://github.com/thegrb93/StarfallEx/tree/master/lua/starfall/examples`](https://github.com/thegrb93/StarfallEx/tree/master/lua/starfall/examples)